 Contributing vs. Selling: I invite you to participate in the daily conversations, and continue to share your art programs, services and links as they relate and contribute to group learning in the conversation threads.

 Monthly Expressive Arts Bulletin Board: You are welcome to advertise your upcoming trainings, workshops and online courses on the monthly bulletin board in the comments section as much as you like.

 Please facilitate group learning by posting:

 1. Photos of your arts programs (with your participants' permission) and arts directives along with a few words about your facilitation process.

 2. Questions to the group about how to better facilitate your art program.

 3. Inspiring quotes and articles that support and encourage the facilitation of the expressive arts.

-4. Personal sharing of your own expressive art, materials and process so that others can enrich their facilitation practice with your modality.
+4. Personal sharing of your own expressive art, materials and process so that others can enrich their facilitation practice with your methods.

 5. The process of how you market, name and structure your workshops.

 6. Books, videos and learning opportunity recommendations as related to the enrichment of your arts facilitation practice.

 8. Celebrations of your creative successes and wins related to your expressive arts facilitation!